View the answers to the most common questions related to housing and the return to campus this spring.

 The Hump Day Tent will offer additional themed snacks from 6 – 8 pm on Wednesday evenings at the Milford Mall Tent.
 No swipe required.

 Approved early arrivals returning between January 4-14, must provide a a documented negative test to the Earle Student Health Center prior to their arrival to campus.
-The SARS-CoV-2 PCR test must be administered no earlier than five days prior to returning and the negative test result should be sent to email@example.com.
+The SARS-CoV-2 PCR or NAAT test must be administered no earlier than five days prior to returning and the negative test result should be sent to email@example.com.

 Students returning to campus on January 15-18, must provide a documented negative test to the Earle Student Health Center prior to their arrival to campus.
-The SARS-CoV-2 PCR test must be administered between January 10-15 and the negative test result should be sent to firstname.lastname@example.org.
+The SARS-CoV-2 PCR or NAAT test must be administered between January 10-15 and the negative test result should be sent to firstname.lastname@example.org.

 Rapid antigen test results will not be accepted.